RuvenGuna94/ChatterFlow/README.md

 5. **Tkinter/PyQt** – Desktop-based GUI applications instead of web-based interfaces.

 Each of these options comes with trade-offs in terms of complexity, performance, and ease of deployment.
 Streamlit, however, remains one of the fastest ways to get a chatbot up and running with minimal effort.

+This chatbot is a **work in progress**, and I will be continuously improving its features.
+Some planned enhancements include:
+🔹 Integration with web search capability
+🔹 Expanded capabilities with LangChain
+🔹 Leverage open source LLMs instead of OpenAI
+🔹 Image generation
+🔹 Document summarizer
+🔹 Many more!

 ## **Getting Started**
 In the next sections, we will: